devopsacademyau/academy/classes/02class/exercises/c02-network08/README.md

 #### Look for the network ACL created for your VPC and answer the following:

-Your ACL rule inbound and outbound should look like this:
+Your ACL has both inbound and outbound rules as follow:

 |Rule#|Type|Protocol|Port Range|Source|Allow/Deny|
 |-|-|-|-|-|-|